digital-blueprint/toolkit/packages/auth/README.md

   and finishing the login process would not result in a page location change (reload/redirect).
     - example `<vpu-auth try-login></vpu-auth>`
 - `keycloak-config`: An object which can contain the following keys: url, realm, clientId, silentCheckSsoRedirectUri
-    - example `<vpu-auth  keycloak-config='{"url": "https://auth.tugraz.at/auth", "realm": "tugraz", "clientId": "some-id", "silentCheckSsoRedirectUri": ""}'></vpu-auth>`
+    - example `<vpu-auth  keycloak-config='{"url": "https://auth.tugraz.at/auth", "realm": "tugraz", "clientId": "some-id", "silentCheckSsoRedirectUri": "", "scope": ""}'></vpu-auth>`

+## Keycloak Config

+- `url`: The base URL of the Keycloak server
+- `realm`: The Keycloak realm
+- `clientId`: The Keycloak client to use
+- `silentCheckSsoRedirectUri`: URI to a separate page for checking the login session in an iframe, see https://www.keycloak.org/docs/latest/securing_apps/#_javascript_adapter
+- `scope`: Space separated list of scopes to request.
+These scopes get added in addition to the default ones, assuming the scope is in the optional scopes list of the Keycloak client in use.

 ## Events to listen to